Skip to content

 Filters

-Bruno Vitaletti and Dino Paoletti make their pasta from Saragolla Khorasan, an ancient variety of wheat found in small areas of southern and central Italy but virtually abandoned since the arrival of more productive hybrids.
-This ancient grain grows to an incredible height of 1.8m (modern wheat is bred small for mechanical harvesting) but with a yield just 30% that of common wheat.
-All such landrace grains are disease resistant and Bruno and Dino have been certified organic from the start.
+Luca Vangelista grows Khorasan, an ancient variety of wheat found in small areas of southern and central Italy but virtually abandoned since the arrival of more productive hybrids.
+This landrace grain grows to an incredible height of 1.8m (modern wheat is bred small for mechanical harvesting) but with a yield just 30% that of common wheat.
+All such landrace grains are disease resistant and Luca has been certified organic since he started out with his wife Silvia in 2016.
 If we know Khorasan wheat at all we know it as Kamut.
-But Kamut is not a wheat, it is a Montana based brand (Kamut International in fact) representing just one trademarked, sub-species of Khorasan that cannot be grown in Italy.
+But Kamut is not a wheat, it is a Montana based brand (Kamut International in fact) representing just one trademarked, sub-species of Khorasan that cannot, for legal reasons, be grown in Italy.
 Its marketing has been so successful that Kamut has effectively monopolised the market for this particular species so Italians generally eat imported Kamut, hardly freshly milled and shipped half way around the world.